 How are they approaching their content according to their audience’s search intent?

 To get better SEO results, you should first and foremost aim to create better content than the top-ranking sites.
 So, this step is especially important.
-Analyze how your competitors are approaching their content, analyze their content promotion strategy, and aim to outdo them.
+Hire an SEO consultant to analyze how your competitors are approaching their content, analyze their content promotion strategy, and aim to outdo them.

 Backlinks are still one of the most important ranking signals in SEO.
 In relations to SEO competitive analysis, there are two main purposes in analyzing your competitors’ backlinks: